Create Cloud Composer environments

 Step 8.
 (Optional) Specify maintenance windows

-By default, maintenance windows are from 00:00:00 to 04:00:00 (GMT) on Friday, Saturday, and Sunday every week.
+If you create your environment using gcloud CLI, your environment has default maintenance windows from 00:00:00 to 04:00:00 (GMT) on Friday, Saturday, and Sunday every week.

-To define maintenance windows for your environment:
+To specify custom maintenance windows for your environment:

 Console